AbdulHalim3h9/Assignment1/README.md

 ### Requirements:

 - You must define the `Book` interface correctly.
-- The `printBookDetails` function must accept an object that conforms to the `Book` interface.
+- The `printBookDetails` function must accept an object that follows to the `Book` interface.

 ### Sample Input: